The Erasmus+ Programme offers you the chance to study in another European country at one of Queen Mary’s partner institutions.

 The Erasmus+ Programme also offers you the following benefits:

 Where you go on your study placement depends on your degree programme.
-Most students go for the first semester of their second year or for the entire second year if they are on a three-year course.
-Some students on four-year degrees go abroad during their third year.
-To find out more about your options, please get in touch with your academic school or department’s Erasmus+ Coordinator.
+Students go for the first semester of their second year or for the entire second year if they are on a three-year course.
+Students on four-year degrees go abroad during their third year.
+To find out more about your options, please get in touch with your School/Department Erasmus+ Coordinator.

 You need to take a course load of 30 ECTS credits for each semester you spend abroad or 60 ECTS if you are spending an academic year on the Erasmus+ Programme.

-Transferable academic credits (see above) only apply to studies that are part of your host university’s curriculum: QMUL must be satisfied that your programme of study is integrated into your current degree course, so the approval of your department’s Erasmus+ Coordinator is essential.
+Transferable academic credits (see above) only apply to studies that are part of your host university’s curriculum: Queen Mary must be satisfied that your programme of study is integrated into your current degree course, so the approval of your School/Department Erasmus+ Coordinator is essential.

 You should meet your Coordinator to discuss your module choices for your Erasmus+ Programme.
-Your approved modules will then be written down in your Learning Agreement, to make sure that your studies abroad are fully recognised at QMUL.
+Your approved modules will then be written down in your Learning Agreement, to make sure that your studies abroad are fully recognised at Queen Mary.

 Very rarely, some students find themselves unable to complete their study abroad period for a variety of reasons.

-Please be aware that if you fail to attend your classes or fail to gain sufficient credit on your placement, there can be implications for your academic progress at QMUL.
-For this reason, if you have any problems or difficulties during your placement, you should contact your academic school or departments' Erasmus+ Coordinator as soon as possible.
+Please be aware that if you fail to attend your classes or fail to gain sufficient credit on your placement, there can be implications for your academic progress at Queen Mary.
+For this reason, if you have any problems or difficulties during your placement, you should contact your School/Department Erasmus+ Coordinator as soon as possible.